FrancescaRuberto/PDFA-Project/README.md

 - Stack Overflow. (n.d.).
 Calculate weighted average using pandas dataframe.
 [Retrieved here](https://stackoverflow.com/questions/26205922/calculate-weighted-average-using-a-pandas-dataframe)
 - W3Schools. (n.d.).
 Python lists.
 [Retrieved here](https://www.w3schools.com/python/python_lists.asp)
 - W3Schools. (n.d.).
 Standard deviation in machine learning.
 [Retrieved here](https://www.w3schools.com/python/python_ml_standard_deviation.asp)

+## Demographic Projection Analysis

+### Introduction
+This analysis's objective is to forecast Ireland's population increase for 2025 and 2030 using historical data for various age groups.
+Our goal is to forecast the future evolution of the population in each age group by utilising linear regression.
+Planning and policy-making, especially in fields like healthcare, education, and resource allocation, can benefit greatly from this knowledge.

+### Methodology

+- **Data Collection**: The dataset utilised in this research includes population data for a number of years and several age groups.

+- **Data preprocessing**: The dataset is cleaned to make sure it has the required columns, including VALUE (which represents the population), Year, and Age Group.
+To use as prediction categories, we separate distinct age groups from the dataset.

+- **Linear regression Model**: Using the sklearn library, a linear regression model is applied for every age group.
+For each age group, population levels are forecast throughout time (for 2025 and 2030, especially).
+The model uses population values as the dependent variable and historical years as independent variables.

+- **Projection**: To forecast the population for 2025 and 2030, the linear regression model is developed using the data for every age group.
+For every age group, the future projections are saved.

+- **Visualisation**: A line chart displaying both historical data and future projections is used to illustrate the predictions for each age group.
+This aids in the visual comprehension of demographic patterns and the anticipated future evolution of each age group.